 Why It Is Important to See Our Veterinarian

 Insulin is necessary for a pet's body to handle the way it distributes sugar.
 This can be remedied in a pet with diabetes by giving the dog or cat insulin shots.
 This can be done in the comfort of our veterinarian's office at pre-determined time intervals.
 If you would rather administer insulin to your pet on your own, our vet will provide a prescription for the shots and will teach you how to use them.
 You will also be informed about dietary restrictions and exercise needs for your pet to regain strength.
 In many cases, if a pet has diabetes and the condition is assessed in early stages, it becomes manageable.

-If you believe your dog or cat has Pet Diabetes, make an appointment at Helena Veterinary Service in Helena MT to meet with our veterinarian.
-Call us today at (406) 442-6450 to inquire about availability.
+If you believe your dog or cat has Pet Diabetes, make an appointment at Valley Veterinary Hospital of Helena in Helena MT to meet with our veterinarian.
+Call us today at (406) 442-0188 to inquire about availability.